nextflow-io/website/content/example5.md

 Then launch the pipeline with this command:

-    $ nextflow run ml-hyperopt -profile conda
+    $ nextflow run ml-hyperopt -profile wave

-It will automatically download the pipeline [GitHub repository](https://github.com/nextflow-io/ml-hyperopt) and the associated conda packages, thus the first execution may take a few minutes to complete depending on your network connection.
+It will automatically download the pipeline [GitHub repository](https://github.com/nextflow-io/ml-hyperopt) and build a Docker image on-the-fly using [Wave](https://seqera.io/wave/), thus the first execution may take a few minutes to complete depending on your network connection.

-__NOTE__: To run this example with versions of Nextflow older than 22.04.0, you must include the `-dsl2` flag with `nextflow run`.
+__NOTE__: Nextflow 22.10.0 or newer is required to run this pipeline with Wave.